chrisvo3/java-guide/live-interviews/perscholas-06feb2020.md

 ## What is meant by `Abstract` class?
 - restricted class that cannot be instantiate an object
-- to access it has to be inherit it from another class.
+- to access it has to be inherit it from another class
 - can have both abstract and regular methods
-- must have abstract keywor and cannot be instantiated
+- must have abstract keyword and cannot be instantiated

 ## Difference between `Array` and `ArrayList`.
 Array: fixed size, can take primative type and object type
-ArrayList: resizeable, collection class, object type
+ArrayList: resizeable, collection class, only object type

 ## Different between `String`, `StringBuilder`, and `StringBuffer`.
 All are none primative